Clay-Ferguson/quantizr/docs/index.md

 ##### A.I.
 Powered Collaborative Documents and Messaging
 ----

 Create and share `hierarchically organized content`.
 Ask questions, or get assistance creating content, using A.I.
-LLMs (Large Language Models) from your choice of AI Cloud Services including: OpenAI `ChatGPT-4`, Anthropic `Claude 3` (Opus and Sonnet), Google `Gemini`, and Perplxity `Sonar`, `Sonar Online`, `Code Llama`, and `Mixtral`.
+LLMs (Large Language Models) from your choice of AI Cloud Services including: OpenAI `ChatGPT-4`, Anthropic `Claude 3` (Opus and Sonnet), Google `Gemini`, and Perplxity `Sonar`, `Sonar Online`, `Llama 3`.

 ##### Check out the latest feature: [Writing Books with AI](https://quanta.wiki/n/ai-generated-books)